0xronin/0xRonin/README.md

 ## 💻 My Projects

 ## ✨Web3 Weekends
-A challenge that I have given myself to build a small WEB3 application every weekend and share the code here.
+A challenge that I have given myself to build a small WEB3 dapp every weekend and share the code here.

 ### 📦 NFT Fetcher
-NFT fetching web dapp using the NextJs Alchemy API & TailwindCSS.
+NFT fetching web dapp using NextJs Alchemy API & TailwindCSS.
 [Try](https://nft-gallery-tan.vercel.app/)

 ### 📦 Crypthik Blog
 Built using NextJs, Tailwind, Sanity and deployed on Vercel, Crypthik is my personal blog where I share crypto articles and resources that are interesting and important to know.
 Visit www.crypthik.com